 Connection con = DriverManager.getConnection(url,user,password)

-user – username from which your sql command prompt can be accessed.
+- user: Username from which your SQL command prompt can be accessed.

-con: is a reference to Connection interface.
+- con: It is a reference to the Connection interface.

 String url = “ jdbc:oracle:thin:@localhost:1521:xe”

-3. Create a statement
+Step 5: Create a statement

 Once a connection is established you can interact with the database.
 The JDBCStatement, CallableStatement, and PreparedStatement interfaces define the methods that enable you to send SQL commands and receive data from your database.